SwipeToUnlockBook/swipetounlockbook.github.io/articles/neel.md

 I'd recommend reading [my article about how to prep for PM interviews](https://blog.usejournal.com/how-to-prepare-for-your-google-apm-interviews-b665584c13fc).

-The top books you should read include:
+The top books I think you should read include:

 * [*Cracking the PM Interview*](http://a.co/d/9si7xfx) for an introduction to PM and PM interviews
 * [*Decode and Conquer*](http://a.co/d/8keIVJF) for more thorough practice questions